-Hugh Karunanayake, courtesy of The Ceylankan, Vol. XX: No. 2, May 2016, where the tile is “Royal College role in the Birth of S. Thomas College”
+Hugh Karunanayake, courtesy of The Ceylankan, Vol. XX: No. 2, May 2016, where the title is “Royal College role in the Birth of S. Thomas College”

 S. Thomas College Mount Lavinia was established in Mutwal on 3rd February 1851.
 It was then described as a “Collegiate School’ which was much akin to what was later to emerge as a secondary school.
 The intention of its founders was to establish a College and a School.
 The latter was designed to prepare candidates for admission into the College.
 The College was to prepare students for entry into tertiary education including Theology and Divinity Studies.
 When initially established it was not possible to differentiate between School and College, there being 70 students in the whole institution and not enough students to commence the College.
 One year later with the arrival of Warden Wood the College was opened in January 1852 with 20 students, the rest being included in the Collegiate School.